bonJoeV/C-STEM-Curriculum/README.md

 ## About the Instructor

-With over 30 years of experience in the tech industry, including 9 years at Microsoft leading cloud architecture programs, I am excited to bring my expertise into the classroom.
+With over 30 years of experience in the tech industry, including the last 9 years at Microsoft leading cloud architecture programs, I am excited to bring my expertise into the classroom.
 I hold a BS in Business Systems and am certified in both technical training and classroom instruction.
 The C-STEM program reflects my passion for integrating faith with STEM, helping students see how science and technology can serve God’s purpose in the world.

 ## Contribution